Draknek New Voices Puzzle Grant

 We hope that these grants can be a small part of the work of changing that and help more people from underrepresented backgrounds to thrive in this space, and to create experiences that no one else would have.

-Is this connected to the Astra Fellowship Grant?
+Is this connected to the Astra Fellowship?

 Any other questions?